DrPyser/Common-Lisp-Prototype-Object-System/README.md

 * `(from-prototype object)`:creates and return an empty object that contains only a property 'prototype' set to 'object'.
 * `(add-to-prototype object key value)`: adds property 'key' of value 'value' to the prototype of 'object'.
 * `(set-prototype object prototype)`: set the prototype of 'object' to 'prototype'.
-* `(make-object &key (prototype *root-object*) properties)`: allows quick object creation. 'propeties' is a list of key-value pairs.
+* `(make-object &key (prototype *root-object*) properties)`: allows quick object creation. 'properties' is a list of key-value pairs.
+* `(call-from object method-name receiver &rest args)`: allows a method to be called from an object, but with a different receiver(i.e. 'self' value).

-A reader macro, implemented in the JSON-syntax package, allows creation of objects/hashtable through a literal JSON-like syntax:
+A reader macro, implemented in the `:JSON-syntax` package, allows creation of objects/hashtables with a JSON-like syntax:

 `{(key value)}`
 which is equivalent to the standard common lisp code: